crdoconnor/orji/docs/src/index.md

 ## Why?

-For me so I can write [letters](https://raw.githubusercontent.com/crdoconnor/orji/main/examples/letter.org) and stuff in [orgzly](https://orgzly.com/) or [plainorg](https://plainorg.com/) and run a short script to create a nicely formatted PDF from an easily edited [template file](https://github.com/crdoconnor/orji/blob/main/examples/letter.jinja2).
+For me so I can write letters and documents in [orgzly](https://orgzly.com/) or [plainorg](https://plainorg.com/) and run a short script to create a nicely formatted PDF from a separate template file.
 You can do quite a lot more than that, though.

 ## Install